Yokohama Municipal Subway: Green Line

 The Green Line was built as part of a larger master plan to construct a circular line in Yokohama.
-The full line will be a C-shaped line that stretches from Tsurumi Station via Hiyoshi Station, Nakayama Station, Futamatagawa Station, Higashi-Totsuka Station, Kamiōoka Station, and Negishi Station to Motomachi-Chūkagai Station.
+The full line will be a C-shaped line that stretches from Tsurumi Station via Hiyoshi Station, Nakayama Station, Futamata-gawa Station, Higashi-Totsuka Station, Kamiōoka Station, and Negishi Station to Motomachi-Chūkagai Station.

 Station numbering

 Numerical designations for the stations on the Blue Line were introduced in 2002, coinciding with Yokohama city hosting the finals of the 2002 FIFA World Cup and the subway's 30th anniversary, starting from Shonandai station (1) to Azamino station (32).
 With 32 stations on the line and 32 teams in the World Cup, each station was themed after a country.
 Alphabetical designations were added when the Green Line opened.
-The Blue Line stations are B01 through B32, while Green Line stations starts from Nakayama Station (G01) to Hiyoshi Station (G10).
+The Blue Line stations are B01 through B32, while the Green Line stations start from Nakayama Station (G01) to Hiyoshi Station (G10).
 At two stations—Center-Minami Station and Center-Kita Station—where both lines overlap, a different station number is attached to each route.